Tarrytown Mall Fire – August 12, 1967

 Block of Buildings Burns in Downtown Durham, July 1944

 Morning history.
-Let’s take a deep dive into a major fire in the Bull City back in the city.
+Let’s take a deep dive into a major fire in the Bull City back in the day.
 See also comments for additional notes.
 On Saturday night, July 8, 1944, one of the largest fires in downtown Durham’s history destroyed an entire block of buildings along “Tobacco Row.”
 The first call was received at …

 Continue reading ‘Block of Buildings Burns in Downtown Durham, July 1944’ »